 Don’t take on a raging bull stance.
 Honey usually works better.
 To be a strong, effective advocate, do so in a polite yet firm manner.
 Be an advocate without stepping over the line.
 Keep communicating, asking what they’d like and need to be done, and above all else, respect their wishes.

 Speaking of wishes, one other important area where patients need support is regarding her final wishes.
 Speaking about wills – DNR (Do not resuscitate directive) orders and funeral plans is never easy – even with a healthy person.
-No one likes to face their own mortality, but when someone is faced with a potentially terminal diagnosis, it’s a conversation that must be had.
+No one likes to face their own mortality, but when someone is faced with a potentially terminal diagnosis, it’s a conversation that must be had no matter how little or much time is possible.

 Click here to get this post in PDF